 - Don't let your blood sugar levels drop too low.
 If you are doing a lot of physical activity, make sure that you eat enough calories to allow for the level of physical activity that you are doing.

 - If you are travelling to altitudes of 2,500 m or higher, you should take care.
 Rest as much as possible during the first four to five days that you are there.
 This is because over-exerting yourself at such altitudes can reduce the flow of blood to your womb (uterus).
-This can mean that the flow of blood to your placenta and the baby are reduced.
+This can mean that the flow of blood to your placenta and the baby is reduced.
 After a few days, your body starts to get used to being at this higher altitude and starts to compensate for this.

 - Avoid swimming or exercising in water with temperatures above 32°C.